 $$\gamma_B = \oint_C \mathbf{A} \cdot d\mathbf{R},$$

 where $\mathbf{A} = i\langle n(\mathbf{R}) | \nabla_\mathbf{R} | n(\mathbf{R}) \rangle$ is the Berry connection — a gauge field on parameter space.
-The Berry phase is the holonomy of this connection, which is to say: the cat righting itself and a quantum state accumulating a geometric phase are instances of the same mathematical theorem.
+The Berry phase is the holonomy of this connection.
+A cat righting itself and a quantum state accumulating a geometric phase use closely related differential-geometric language, though their connections and physical assumptions are different.

 The Foucault pendulum precesses at a rate of $2\pi\sin\phi$ per sidereal day, where $\phi$ is the latitude.
 The holonomy of the Levi-Civita connection on $S^2$ for parallel transport around the circle of latitude is the solid angle of the enclosed polar cap, $\Omega = 2\pi(1 - \sin\phi)$.
 The lab-frame precession $2\pi\sin\phi = 2\pi - \Omega$ is the complementary angle — the two sum to a full rotation because the local frame itself completes one circuit per sidereal day.
 It is another geometric phase.